SimonovBlonsky/Nonlinear_solver_pytorch/README.md

-# Nonlinear_solver_python
+# Nonlinear solver by Pytorch
-A non-linear solver for visual-inertial bundle adjustment in pytorch, makes your bundle adjustment differentiable!
+A non-linear solver for visual-inertial bundle adjustment in pytorch.
-Code is coming soon...
+Code is updating...☕